DriverCity/SPARK/src/cloud/README.md

 - `firebase_repo.py`
   - Contains a base class for accessing Firebase using [Pyrebase](https://github.com/thisbejim/Pyrebase) - a Firebase API wrapper for Python.
 The base class is inherited by `parking_event_repo.py` and `occupancy_rates_repo.py`.
 - `parking_event_repo.py`
-	- firebase_repo.py is the base Firebase repository class for
+  - Contains a repository for storing and receiving parking events to/from Firebase
-		- parking_event_repo.py
+- `occupancy_rates_repo.py`
+  - Contains a repository for forming and storing parking area occupancy levels to Firebase
-		- occupancy_rates_repo.py
+- `cloud_storage_io.py`
-	- cloud_storage_io.py contains the functionality for storing parkign events to a long term storage
+  - Contains the functionality for storing parking events into to a [Cloud Storage Bucket](https://cloud.google.com/storage/docs/key-terms#buckets).
+The bucket is used as a long term datastore for parking events
+- `app.yaml`
-	- app.yaml
+  - asdf
 	- swagger_specs
 	- data